-The leased properties for business offices, data center, logistics facilities, and retail outlets reached about 8,008 sqm by year end 2018.
+The leased properties for business offices, data center, logistics facilities, and retail outlets reached about 8,081 sqm by year end 2017.
 About 67% of these properties are located in Luzon, and 33% in VisMin.
 Majority of the properties in Luzon are found in Metro Manila while those in VisMin are in Cebu.
-The logistics centers' area are about 3,391 sqm in total, with 1,433 sqm in Cebu and 1,958 sqm in Metro Manila.
-Lease terms for most office and warehouse spaces range from two (2) to five (5) years.
-Majority of leased spaces pertaining to retail outlets have one (1) one year term only as dictated by mall leasing policies.
+The logistics centers' area are about 3,518 sqm in total, with 1,460 sqm in Cebu and 2,058 sqm in Metro Manila.
+Lease terms for certain office spaces are for a period of one to seven years.
 All lease agreements have provisions for renewal subject to terms and conditions mutually agreed upon by all parties concerned.
 The lease agreements provide for minimum rental commitment with annual rental escalation rates ranging from 3% to 10%.

-POSC's major assets are lottery equipment which consists mainly of lottery terminals, data center equipment, software and operating systems.
+POSC's major assets are lottery equipment under finance lease, which consists mainly of lottery terminals, data center equipment, software and operating systems.